-Pharmacist preceptors are licensed (or equivalent designation for the country conducting the residency, e.g., registered) pharmacists who,
+Pharmacist preceptors must be licensed (or equivalent designation for the country conducting the residency, e.g., registered) pharmacists who,

-- have five or more years of hospital pharmacy practice experience; or, - have completed an ASHP-accredited International Pharmacy Practice Residency followed by a minimum of three years of hospital pharmacy practice experience; or, - have completed an ASHP-accredited international Advanced Pharmacy Practice Residency followed by a minimum of two years of hospital pharmacy practice experience; or, - have completed an ASHP-accredited PGY1 residency and one year of practice experience; or, - have completed an ASHP-accredited PGY1 residency followed by an ASHP-accredited PGY2 residency.
-(No additional pharmacy practice experience is required.)
+- have three or more years of hospital pharmacy practice experience; or, - have completed an ASHP-accredited International Pharmacy Practice Residency followed by a minimum of one year of hospital pharmacy practice experience; or, - have completed an ASHP-accredited PGY1 residency; or, - have completed an ASHP-accredited PGY1 residency followed by an ASHP-accredited PGY2 residency.

-Preceptor's pharmacy practice experience relevancy to the practice setting in which the learning experience is conducted will be evaluated for appropriateness.
+Preceptor's pharmacy practice experience is relevant to the practice setting in which the learning experience is conducted.